 Your doctor looks at you kindly, but you can sense a hesitation in his eyes.
 You get the foreboding feeling that what he has to say next is not going to be something you want to hear.
 You have kidney failure.
 In fact, your kidneys are not working very much at all.
 I can tell you that I have treated many patients who have come to me with the same dire warning from their doctor.
 It isn’t the end of the world, however.
 It means that you need to start dialysis.

 Dialysis is likely a dirty word to anyone who has ever had problems with their kidneys.
 You think, “If only I could avoid dialysis.”
 It is true that it is a complex, sometimes intrusive procedure, but it can actually save your life.
 You shouldn’t think of dialysis as something to be feared.
 Of course, it would be great if you could preserve your kidney function.
 Rather, you need a thorough understanding of what dialysis is and how it will affect your life.

 What is Dialysis?

-Now, let’s imagine here for a moment that your kidney is not working at all.
-I mean, it does so many useful things for your body: filtering wastes, controlling electrolytes, and balancing the water in your body.
+Now, let’s imagine here for a moment that your kidneys are not working at all.
+I mean, they do so many useful things for your body: filtering wastes, controlling electrolytes, and balancing the water in your body.
 When you have failing kidneys, all these processes go haywire.
 What’s the solution?
 Simple: find something to take the place of the kidneys that can no longer do their job.
 One way – the obvious way, I suppose – is to simply put in another flesh and blood kidney to do the work.
 This is a great solution, but honestly, there just aren’t enough kidneys to go around.

 In this modern age, to save lives that would otherwise be lost to complete kidney failure, someone invented a machine to do the exact same things that the anatomical kidneys do.
 Great age we live in, huh?